JasonRuckman/sidney/README.md

   reader.close();
 ```

 Closing the writer flushes to the underlying stream.
-However if you are writing many objects, Sidney will write them out in pages of 2048 (soon to be configurable) flushing them as needed and the .close() will flush the last page.
+However if you are writing many objects, Sidney will write them out in pages of 1024 (configurable) flushing them as needed and the .close() will flush the last page.

 ### Parameterized Type Example